forever9teen/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Write a function that draws a straight line in the terminal.
+Write a function that prints a square, followed by a new line.

-Prototype: void print_line(int n);
+Prototype: void print_square(int size);

 You can only use _putchar function to print

-Where n is the number of times the character _ should be printed
+Where size is the size of the square

-The line should end with a \n
+If size is 0 or less, the function should print only a new line

-If n is 0 or less, the function should only print \n
+Use the character # to print the square